dinde451/jarr.d1/Jarulfs_Guide.md

 4 Not really a quest but appropriate to list here.

-5 Hidden quests, see chapter 1.2 for information on how to activate them.
+5 Hidden quests, see CHAPTER_LINK_hidden-quests-and-characters-in-hellfire for information on how to activate them.

 6 Never shows up in the Quest Log.